daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 ```

 ```
-git version 2.32.0.windows.2
+git version 2.37.2.windows.2
 ```

-> **Note:** Some of the Git commands we will use are only available since Git 2.23,
-so make sure your if your Git is at least this version.

-You can launch many windows programs from the terminal, e.g. to launch VS Code that we installed previously, you would type in `code`, let's use this to check the version of vscode that we installed:
+> **Note:**  You can launch many windows programs from the terminal, e.g. to launch VS Code that we installed previously, you would type in `code`, let's use this to check the version of vscode that we installed:

 ```
 code --version
 ```

 ```
-1.59.0
-c3f126316369cd610563c75b1b1725e0679adfb3
+1.70.1
+6d9b74a70ca9c7733b29f0456fd8195364076dda
 x64
 ```